Skip to Main Content

 Public Policy (Montgomery County)

-GCAAR’s Public Policy Committee discusses the impact of proposed legislative and regulatory changes on real estate business and the housing market and decides whether to take a position on those proposals.
+GCAAR’s Public Policy – Montgomery County Committee discusses the impact of proposed legislative and regulatory changes in Montgomery County, Maryland on real estate business and the housing market and decides whether to take a position on those proposals.
 The committee focuses its advocacy efforts on those issues of greatest and most direct impact to the REALTOR® community.

 Membership

-Members must attend monthly meetings, scheduled for the third Wednesday of each month, participate in county or state task forces and attend hearings.
+Members must attend monthly meetings, participate in county or state task forces and attend hearings.

-In 2023, the committee will likely review proposed zoning changes being considered by the Montgomery County Planning Board and County Council, intended to spur new ‘smart growth’ development.
+In Montgomery County, the committee will likely review proposed zoning changes being considered by the Montgomery County Planning Board and County Council, intended to spur new ‘smart growth’ development.

 Contact staff liaison: Zac Trupp and Irene Kang